smithy-lang/smithy-rs/design/src/docs/instrumentation.md

 The Smithy runtime will not, and cannot, prevent the customer violating the sensitive trait within the operation handlers and custom middleware.
 It is the responsibility of the customer to not violate the sensitive contract of their own model, care must be taken.

 Smithy shapes can be sensitive while being coupled to the HTTP request/responses via the [HTTP binding traits](https://awslabs.github.io/smithy/2.0/spec/http-bindings.html).
 This poses a risk when ingesting events which naively capture request/response information.
-The instrumentation middleware provided by Smithy Rust respects the sensitive trait and will replace sensitive data in its `Span` and `Event` with `{redacted}`.
+The instrumentation middleware provided by Smithy Rust respects the sensitive trait and will replace sensitive data in its span and event with `{redacted}`.
 This feature can be seen in the [Example](#example) above.
 For debugging purposes these redactions can be prevented using the `aws-smithy-http-server` feature flag, `unredacted-logging`.

 Some examples of inadvertently leaking sensitive information:

-* Ingesting tracing `Event`s and `Span`s from third-party crates which do not respect sensitivity.
+- Ingesting tracing events and spans from third-party crates which do not respect sensitivity.
-  * An concrete example of this would be enabling `Event`s from `hyper` or `tokio`.
+  - An concrete example of this would be enabling events from `hyper` or `tokio`.
-* Applying middleware which ingests events including HTTP payloads or any other part of the HTTP request/response which can be bound.
+- Applying middleware which ingests events including HTTP payloads or any other part of the HTTP request/response which can be bound.